FreeBeings-io/haf-plug-play/docs/plug-definitions.md

 # Defining your plug's defs.json

 The `defs.json` file is used to setup your plug.
+Create it in your plug's subdirectory under the `../haf_plug_play/plugs` directory.
+For example: `../haf_plug_play/plugs/podping/defs.json`.
+The file is loaded every time Plug & Play boots up.

 Below is an example file used by the `podping` plug:

 ```
 {